John “JB” Biancini

 In his free time, Matt has enjoyed participating in overseas mission trips.
 He volunteered in A Work of Love (AWOL), a men’s construction ministry that partners with a missionary in Mexico, medical mission trips to Cambodia, and the Habitat for Humanity Millennium Build in New Zealand.
 He curently supports Food for His Children (FFHC) in Tanzania and here in the states.

-When he’s not transforming Twin Cities homes or volunteering, Matt enjoys fishing, camping, biking and walks with his wife, Bria.
+When he’s not transforming Twin Cities homes, remodeling his lake home or volunteering, Matt enjoys fishing, camping, biking and walks with his wife, Bria.
 Don’t get him started on their four cats.